almostearthling/when-command-docs/manpage.rst

     subprocesses (either in *Tasks* or in *Command Based Conditions*).
 The configuration entry is ``environment vars``.

-The configuration is *immediately stored upon confirmation* to the configuration file, although some settings (such as *Notifications*, *Icon Theme*, and most advanced settings) might require a restart of the applet.
 The configuration file can be edited with a standard text editor, and it follows some conventions common to most configuration files.
 The sections in the file might slightly differ from the tabs in the *Settings* dialog, but the entries are easily recognizable.

-Manual configuration can be particularly useful to bring back the program icon once the user decided to hide it losing access to the menu, by setting the ``show icon`` entry to ``true``.
-Another way to force access to the *Settings* dialog box when the icon is hidden is to invoke the applet from the command line using the ``--show-settings`` (or ``-s``) switch when an instance is running.

 Item Definition File